Party Dance

 The

-music and lyrics of this song won KT Tunstall an Ivor
+and lyrics of this song won KT Tunstall an Ivor Novello

-Novello Award in 2006.
-We'd be lucky to win a vanilla Cornetto, but we
+Award in 2006.
+We'd be lucky to win a vanilla Cornetto,

 |